 Anya: No. I've been through too much planning this wedding, and it is going to happen.
 It is going to be our perfect, perfect day if I have to kill every one of our guests and half this town to do it.

-In certain Middle Eastern countries, the wedding is supposed to be the business of the groom's family.
-In more traditional times, the wedding was a general community bash held that started small and at home (in the garden or on the roof) and then spilled out into the street, so planning was pointless: at a certain level, herding cats would be an easier proposition.
-In some cases, one just set up the tent in the street, put out the food,note And other stuff; depending on the community, booze or hash would often be available to all and maybe got a friend to dance or sing, and hoped for the best.
+- In certain Middle Eastern countries, the wedding is supposed to be the business of the groom's family.
+Or more precisely, the wedding reception/party, at least among Muslims: in Islam, marriage is a contract, and the actual wedding is, erm, a contract signing.
+(In some cases, there are even contract negotiations.)
+In more traditional times, the "wedding" was a general community bash held that started small and at home (in the garden or on the roof) with the contract signing and then spilled out into the street, so planning was pointless: at a certain level, herding cats would be an easier proposition.
+In some cases, one just set up the tent in the street, put out the food,note and maybe got a friend to dance or sing, and hoped for the best.
 Today, most Middle Easterners live in apartments—hardly the best venue for the more traditional sort of wedding—and as a result, the wealthy and middle class hold weddings at hotels (generally for wealthier types) or specialized halls (more middle-income), while the poor tend to still go with the "tent-in-the-street" option.
 This all takes some planning—even the tent option requires getting the informal permission of the neighbors if you don't want to piss anyone off—and so the expectation is that the groom's family arrange things (as part of the dower), and if the bride's family helps, it's seen as them being nice.
-You do hear ridiculous stories, but most of these are about the truly immodest sums rich parents spend on them (they paid how much to get Famous Singer X to play?) rather than anyone's insistence that things be just right.
+As a result, you tend not to see Bridezilla or Groomzilla or Mother-of-the-Bridezilla, but rather an Escalating War between the families of various grooms to top the last wedding.
+This is particularly true among the rich, where tales of the truly obscene amounts of money they pour into these events (often taking the form "They paid how much to get Famous Singer X to play the wedding?") are common grist for the gossip mill.

-There have been a few news stories reporting the phenomenon of "Single Bridezillas, which involve women who have done a lot of their wedding arrangements, such as buying the dress and selecting the flowers, invitations, and caterers, before their boyfriend even proposes, and in some cases, without an actual boyfriend to speak of.
+- There have been a few news stories reporting the phenomenon of "Single Bridezillas, which involve women who have done a lot of their wedding arrangements, such as buying the dress and selecting the flowers, invitations, and caterers, before their boyfriend even proposes, and in some cases, without an actual boyfriend to speak of.
 While it's not unusual for a woman to fantasize about her dream wedding, these ladies take it to extremes.
-It remains to be seen whether men will take this as a huge red flag that their future wife doesn't value their opinion or possibly cares more about the wedding than the marriage.
+If you're a groom, you should take this as a huge red flag that your future wife doesn't value your opinion or possibly cares more about the wedding than the marriage.